Industrial Sump Pumps

 What is a sump pump for high solids?

-A sump pump for high solids is a specialized pump designed to handle fluids containing a high concentration of solids, such as slurry, sediment, or debris.
+An industrial sump pump for high solids is a specialized pump designed to handle fluids containing a high concentration of solids, such as slurry, sediment, or debris.
 These pumps are commonly used in industrial applications, mining operations, and wastewater treatment plants.
+They can include submersible sump pumps, which offer high performance when dealing with

 What are the critical features of sump pumps for high solids?